Participatory Democracy

 More seriously, participatory democracy subverts the functioning of a freedom-loving society, inasmuch as the citizenry looks to the government for solutions.
 The manipulation of officials reveals the public's abject dependence on them.
 This abject dependence gives the government a greater sense of prerogatives in dealing with the problems and a greater sense of justification for the measures it employs to resolve them.
-The mood of the public transitions into a deterministic kind of restiveness.
+The mood of the petitioners transitions into a deterministic kind of restiveness.

 The Wikipedia article on participatory democracy cites a number of influential people.
 Not surprisingly, they are all leftists.
 Jean-Jacques Rousseau wanted to "enhance equality" and "shape the common good."
 Carole Pateman, "a feminist and political theorist" is a "critic of liberal democracy."
 G. D. H. Cole "believed in common ownership of the means of production."
 Cole "belonged to the Fabian Society," which pushed "radicalism, a left-wing tradition."
 Cole nevertheless died a millionaire!
 Participate in democracy for profit, you might say.